It was the first time I had met with other artists. I think there are

 I never thought of myself as a writer or an artist (or even a creative person) until my adulthood.
 But I continued to write and draw as a way to work-stuff-out.
 I've since burned some of my journals/sketchbooks but still have about 20 of them stashed somewhere in the back of a closet.

 There have been a few periods during my life that I almost solely relied on drawing or painting to survive.
 I mean that quite literally.
 Those periods were during times of great duress caused by intense emotions and images.
 They were during times when there simply were no words to describe or process what I was experiencing.
-Words didn't work because I wasn't fully developed enough to make any sense of the experience, didn't have the vocabulary to process it or because I needed more than mere words to process it.
+Words didn't work because I wasn't fully developed enough to make any sense of the experience, didn't have the vocabulary to

 One example is after my sister's death.
 I was very impacted by it and for a loooong time couldn't seem to "get it out of me".
 Or at least move through it.
 I felt a need work through it, but not being able to almost made it worse.
 So I turned to felt pens and oil pastels to create shapes and colors that seemed to provide me with a better sense of expression.